Tony-Tsoi/UCD-proj/EEC281/README.md

-## EEC281 - VLSI Digital Signal Processing, Winter 2020
+# EEC281 - VLSI Digital Signal Processing, Winter 2020
-## Introduction
 Here lies all the projects done for this course.
 Description of the project prompt can be found in each folder.

 + For course information, please refer to [the course webpage](https://www.ece.ucdavis.edu/~bbaas/281/) or [our department's webpage](https://ece.ucdavis.edu/schedules-classes).